H.R. 7396: Native American Entrepreneurial Opportunity Act

 Native-owned small businesses

-Native-governed nonprofits doing business outreach
+Native-governed nonprofits doing outreach

 Who is affected by H.R.
 7396?